Melody-Lisa/blissboost/README.md

 - The database has been set up to catch the date users join the site, this will be shown on users' profile pages.

+- The site originally intended for users to be able to upload image files.
+This is a feature to explore in future.

-- Allow users to view each other's profile pages.
+- Allow users to view each other's profile pages without being able to unlike other's favourited posts or access any edit functionality.

 - Allow users to comment on each other's posts.